jpbarbosa/traefik/README.md

-# Lean Traefik config example with Docker Compose
+# Traefik examples for static HTML, Node, Laravel and Rails

 The monorepo style is for demonstration purposes.